 SO63 The results of the evaluation must be retained for the period of the contract.

-SO64 Tenders and quotations must be evaluated as prescribed in the award criteria either as a price only evaluation or a most economically advantageous evaluation.
+SO64 Save for EU Contracts, tenders and quotations must be evaluated as prescribed in the award criteria either as a price only evaluation or a most economically advantageous evaluation.